Definition and History of Palliative Care

 The first European Congress of Palliative Care took place in Paris in 1990.

-In 2011, the Maison de Tara, a secular non-profit foundation recognized as serving the public interest, opened its doors.
-This innovative facility in Switzerland offers an alternative to hospitalization for people at the end of life.
+2011: Maison de Tara, a secular, non-profit foundation recognized as a public utility, opens its doors.
+This innovative structure in Switzerland offers an alternative to hospitalization for people at the end of life.